Son of God (film)

 Son of God is a 2014 American epic biblical film directed by Christopher Spencer, and produced by Mark Burnett and Roma Downey.
-The film retells the life of Jesus and is an adaptation of the ten-hour miniseries The Bible, which aired in March 2013 on the History channel, and immediately following the movie begins another TV series called A.D.
+The film retells the life of Jesus Christ and is an adaptation of the miniseries The Bible, which aired in March 2013 on the History channel, and immediately following the movie begins another TV series called A.D.
 The Bible Continues.
+The film stars Diogo Morgado, Greg Hicks, Adrian Schiller, Darwin Shaw, Sebastian Knapp, Joe Wredden, Simon Kunz, Paul Marc Davis, Matthew Gravelle, Amber Rose Revah, and Roma Downey.

-Son of God premiered in New York, and Los Angeles for a limited release on February 21, 2014, and then into a wide release on February 28, 2014.
+The film was released in the United States and Canada on February 28, 2014.
 The film received positive reviews from Christian publications but generally negative reviews from mainstream critics, who called it "too dull".
 Despite this, the film was a box office success, grossing $70 million against a budget of $22 million, making it the seventh-highest grossing Christian film of all time.
-It was the first Christian movie to be released under 20th Century Fox.

 Plot

 John, the last surviving follower of Jesus Christ, lives in exile as a hermit near the seaside where he tells his story of his time with Jesus.
 In Bethlehem, Jesus is born to a virgin named Mary and her husband Joseph.
-Three wise men visit Jesus declare him the future King.
+Three wise men visit Jesus and declare him the future King.

-Thirty years later, an adult Jesus Christ (Diogo Morgado) travels to Galilee and begins recruiting followers, James, his brother John, Peter, a fisherman, Matthew, a tax collector and Mary Magdalene.
-Soon these men and women eventually become his disciples.
+Thirty years later, an adult Jesus travels to Galilee and begins recruiting followers, James, his brother John, Peter, a fisherman, Matthew, a tax collector and Mary Magdalene.
+Soon, they become his disciples.

 Through his teachings and numerous miracles, Jesus builds a huge following, who begin to call him the Messiah.
 He also draws the attention of the Pharisees, Jewish religious leaders.
 The Pharisees claim Jesus is blaspheming God by forgiving sins, something only God can do.
-Jesus responds by saying he is the son of God.
+Jesus responds by saying he is the Son of God.

 Jesus tells the disciples they are to travel to Jerusalem for the upcoming Passover holiday.
 He enters the city on the back of a donkey and is met by a huge crowd of supporters, who lay palm leaves in his path.
 Caiaphas, the head of the Pharisees, is afraid that Jesus' presence in the city will further agitate his people, who are already in a near state of revolt against the oppressive Romans, led by Pontius Pilate.
 It is revealed that, earlier, Pilate had warned Caiaphas that if there were any trouble from the Jews, he would close the temple, thus cancelling Passover.

 Upon entering the temple, Jesus sees a group of money changers and proceeds to upend their tables.
 This act draws cheers from the people and scorn from the Pharisees.
 Later, Jesus tells a little girl that every stone of the temple will soon fall.
 The Pharisees take this as a plan to destroy the temple and decide Jesus must be stopped.
 Judas, one of Jesus' disciples, approaches the Pharisees.
 He believes Jesus is going too far and wants to help.
 The Pharisees give him 30 pieces of silver for his assistance.